ZovoTools

 Minification vs. Uglification vs. Bundling

-The JavaScript optimization ecosystem includes several distinct processes that are often confused.
+The JavaScript system includes several distinct processes that are often confused.
 Minification (what this tool does) removes whitespace and comments.
 Uglification goes further by renaming variables and function parameters to shorter names (e.g., userName becomes a), which provides additional size reduction but makes the code impossible to debug without source maps.
 Bundling combines multiple JavaScript files into one or a few files, reducing HTTP requests.
 Tree shaking removes unused code exports during the bundling process.

-For production applications, the ideal pipeline typically combines all of these: bundling your modules together, tree-shaking unused exports, uglifying the result for maximum compression, and generating source maps for debugging.
+For production applications, the pipeline typically combines all of these: bundling your modules together, tree-shaking unused exports, uglifying the result for maximum compression, and generating source maps for debugging.
 This online tool serves the minification step and is especially useful for quick tasks, one-off optimizations, or situations where you need a guaranteed-safe transformation without the complexity of a full build pipeline.

 JavaScript Beautification